 Bachelor of Science (Hons) University of Melbourne 2003

-As the Head of the Central Pathways Projects in the Visceral Pain Group (VIPER) and based at the South Australian Health and Medical Research Institute (SAHMRI), she leads a research team of 1 post-doc and 2 Honours students.
+As the Head of the Central Pathways Projects in the Visceral Pain Group (VIPER) she leads discovery research funded by the ARC mapping the spinal cord and brain circuits processing visceral sensation and how these change in disease to facilitate chronic visceral pain.
+Based at the South Australian Health and Medical Research Institute (SAHMRI).
 There are PhD opportunities available.

 You consent to the use of our cookies if you proceed.